thelovelab/comp-bio-setup/cluster_setup.md

 # Cluster setup (specific to UNC)

-Our lab primarily uses the killdevil cluster for computing.
+Our lab primarily uses the longleaf cluster for computing.
 While you may sometimes work locally on your laptop, you will eventually want to also have the same code on the cluster, so you can run simulations for example, without having to keep your laptop open and running.
-You may also need to work on killdevil if you have data that cannot be downloaded to a laptop.
+You may also need to work on longleaf if you have data that cannot be downloaded to a laptop.

-The main pieces you need to work on killdevil are:
+The main pieces you need to work on longleaf are:

 * X11 forwarding for when you SSH (so you can see plot windows)
 * Some way of editing and running R code on the cluster,